Harold Ramirez Player Props: Rays vs. Blue Jays

 Harold Ramirez At The Plate

-- Ramirez is hitting .310 with six doubles, a triple, seven home runs and 10 walks.
+- Ramirez has six doubles, a triple, seven home runs and 10 walks while batting .299.

-- He has gone deep in seven games this season (18.9%), homering in 5% of his trips to the plate.
+- He has gone deep in 18.4% of his games this season, and 4.8% of his chances at the plate.

-- In 14 games this season (37.8%), Ramirez has picked up an RBI, and in five of those games (13.5%) he had two or more.
-He has also driven home three or more of his team's runs in one contest.
+- Ramirez has driven home a run in 14 games this season (36.8%), including more than one RBI in 13.2% of his games and producing three or more of his team's runs on one occasion..

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.